Introduction

 - Using Shade: If possible, mow shaded areas of your lawn first.
 Shaded grass is typically cooler and less stressed, making it easier to mow effectively.

-By understanding the ideal temperature ranges for mowing new sod and following these guidelines, you can ensure a robust and healthy lawn.
+By understanding the ideal temperature ranges for mowing new sod and adhering to these guidelines, you can ensure a robust and healthy lawn.
 Proper timing, consistent care, and advanced techniques will help your sod thrive, even in varying weather conditions.
 Regular monitoring and adjustments based on temperature will contribute to a lush, resilient lawn, enhancing the beauty of your outdoor space.

 How can you ensure the health and longevity of your new sod?